AR2202/Colourful/README.md

 ## Implementation

-The first implementation will be a transpiler which translates an expression in Colourful to an expression in the SKI combinator calculus.
+The first implementation will be a transpiler written in Haskell which translates an expression in Colourful to an expression in the SKI combinator calculus.

 The next step will be an interpreter for the SKI combinator calculus.